Mini-Mocs, Redford, $44.00

 Weary of so much outsourcing, AMP set out to create fashionable, functional clothing that was actually made in the USA.
 Each of these performance shirts are woven with 100% proprietary AMP technology to ward off moisture, while looking and feeling good.

 Country Smoke House is known for its wide range of sausages and smoked meats.
 There are plenty of gift boxes to choose from, or you may customize your own.
-This Jerky Lovers 8-pack collection includes a mixture of domestic and wild game flavors ranging from Beef to Pheasant to Peppered Elk.
+This unique collection is perfect for the hunter or adventurous eater with large venison salami, buffalo snack sticks, elk snack sticks, venison jerky, and buffalo bbq jerky.

 Skyline Hammock Co., Lake City, $74.99